Return to Gathering Homepage 2021 NetVUE Regional Gathering - AAR/SBL Annual Meeting

 • What obstacles are classroom teachers likely to face in addressing these issues in the religious studies classroom, and how can these obstacles be addressed?

-This gathering will be of interest to those who teach undergraduate courses in religious studies, theology, ethics, and related fields, including those that focus on interreligious and interfaith studies.
+This gathering was of interest to those who teach undergraduate courses in religious studies, theology, ethics, and related fields, including those that focus on interreligious and interfaith studies.

 2:00 p.m.